agk84/SCL_3_beer/README.md

-"95 bottles of beer on the wall, take one down, pass it around, 94 bottles of beer on the wall.  " "94 bottles of beer on the wall, take one down, pass it around, 93 bottles of beer on the wall.  " "93 bottles of beer on the wall, take one down, pass it around, 92 bottles of beer on the wall.  "
+"95 bottles of beer on the wall, take one down, pass it around, 94 bottles of beer on the wall.  " "94 bottles of beer on the wall, take one down, pass it around, 93 bottles of beer on the wall.  " "93 bottles of beer on the wall, take one down, pass it around, 92 bottles of beer on the wall.  " "92 bottles of beer on the wall, take one down, pass it around, 91 bottles of beer on the wall.  "